Pforzheimer House: Dispute with Adams House on dining access (Pforzheimer–Adams War)

 In October 1999, Adams House began enforcing a long-standing policy of closing its dining hall to non-residents during peak hours.
 Since Adams House is located closest to the main class buildings at Harvard Yard, their dining hall is often crowded, and residents unable to find a seat.
 Residents of Adams House enacted a series of measures to keep members of other houses out.
 The most infamous was "The No Interhouse Gong Show," wherein Adams House members rang a gong when nonresidents came in.
 A running tally of the number of nonresidents attempting to eat in Adams was kept on a large chalkboard.

 Pforzheimer House, furthest from the main class buildings, was particularly inconvenienced by this policy.
 They responded by attempting to pass in House Committee a tongue-in-cheek, non-binding measure (proposed by Rick Wedell '01) denying Adams house residents access to the Pforzheimer dining hall.
 However, there was no real support for the measure and it did not pass, though the attempt was reported in the Crimson.
 Adams House residents discovered the proposal, and retaliated by declaring war in their House Committee.
 The initial suggestion was raised by senior Colin Wood, and formally proposed by Jessamyn Conrad, and seconded by sophomore Kyle Gilman.
-That night, the Declaration and Articles of War were written, sent to the Pfohozheimer listserv, and the war had officially begun.
+That night, the Declaration and Articles of War were written, sent to the Pforzheimer listserv, and the war had officially begun.